Extracellular Matrix regulates the morphodynamics of 3D migrating cancer cells: Results

-In order to understand the mechanisms underlying cell morphological phenotype transitions, we examine the effects of manipulating Rho-signaling, which is a master regulator that determines the mechanical state of a cell.
-To this end, we apply Y27632 \cite{Bissell2016_Y27632}, a Rho-inhibitor; and CN03 \cite{Isaacs2017_CN03}, a Rho-activator to MDA-MB-231 cells cultured in collagen ECM (see \textit{SI appendix} S5).
+We apply Y27632 \cite{Bissell2016_Y27632}, a potent Rho kinase (ROCK) inhibitor, and CN03 \cite{Isaacs2017_CN03}, a Rho-activator to MDA-MB-231 cells cultured in collagen ECM (see \textit{SI appendix} S5).
 Y27632 reduces actomyosin contractility, promoting transitions from blebbing to mesenchymal phenotypes \cite{Janmey2005}.
 On the other hand, CN03 elevates myosin II activity, leading to retraction of filopodia to rounded cell shapes (Fig. \ref{fig3}B).
-These results are consistent with previous reports on the molecular control of cell migration modes by Rho-signaling \cite{Yamada2012commentary}.
+These results are consistent with previous reports on the molecular control of cell migration modes by Rho/ROCK-signaling \cite{Yamada2012commentary}.

-While previous studies focus on the end points of manipulating Rho-signaling, morphodynamic analysis offers insights to the transition paths between migration modes.
+While previous studies focus on the end points of manipulating Rho/ROCK-signaling, morphodynamic analysis offers insights to the transition paths between migration modes.
 In particular, we take advantage of a modified t-SNE algorithm \cite{Maaten2009}, which projects a cell image in the embedding space defined by the training sets (Fig. \ref{fig2}C, \textit{SI appendix} S4).
-This approach allows us to map the continuous shape change of a cell as a trajectory in the (dimensional-reduced) mesoscale morphodynamic space.
+This approach allows us to map the continuous shape change of a cell as a trajectory in the embedded shape space.
 Similar approaches have also been employed previously in studying complex body movements of other organisms such as fruit flies, where transition paths between different fly behaviors can be visualized \cite{Berman2014}.